Arkansas execution drugs intended for surgery, heart issues

 Potassium is essential for maintaining a proper heart rhythm, and levels that are too high or too low can cause heart trouble.
 Medical experts who testified before Baker said that the final drug, potassium chloride, causes considerable pain when injected and is typically diluted when given to patients.

 A typical dose is 20 milliequivalents delivered over several hours.
-Arkansas plans to use 240 mEq immediately after the inmate is injected with vecuronium bromide.
+Arkansas uses 240 mEq immediately after the inmate is injected with vecuronium bromide.

 The director of the Arkansas Department of Correction, Wendy Kelley, testified last week that Arkansas was not charged for its current supply of potassium chloride.
 She said the supplier wished to remain anonymous and did not want to generate a bill of sale so there would be a smaller chance of being identified.